|

 listen to this CD illustrates why, however, they readily flock to his

+work.
 Georgiou plays 15 and 16-string

 guitars (as well as a standard electric), instruments sporting a